 Wondering when your child should see a pediatric dentist?
 Curious about what to expect during your first appointment?
-Then, keep reading to learn about the details and to get prepared.
+Then, keep reading to learn about the details and get prepared.

 When Should You Schedule Your Child’s First Appointment With a Pediatric Dentist?